 At the launch of the CVIs in July 2012, month-end values were used to produce all back-calculated series except for S&P 500 series which used daily data for back-calculated series.
 From January 2013, all back-calculated series are refreshed with back-calculated daily values.
-For the economies launched in July 2012, the historical daily PD series are using the calibration parameters of June 2012, for the economies launched in August 2013, the calibration parameters of July 2013 are used.
+For the economies launched in July 2012, the historical daily PD series are using the calibration parameters of June 2012, for the economies launched in August 2013, the calibration parameters of July 2013 are used, for the economies launched in December 2013, the calibration parameters of November 2013 are used and for the economies launched in October 2014, the calibration parameters of September 2014 are used.
 Compared with month-end values that were previously used for the back-calculated series, back-traced daily values are based on a similar logic, however they are not completely identical.